Fangzsx/apar-app/README.md

 3. New Member- Those newly signed up members.

 ## Difficulties and Inspiration
 This app was designed to innovate our process of order taking.
-The problem that we had was we took orders manually and rely on our memory when the customer ask for checking of the price as well as the total amount purchased.
+The problem that we had was we took orders manually and rely on our memory when the customer ask for checking of the price and the total amount purchased by them.
 This problem was such a pain so I decided to create an app where we can process the orders using our mobile phones and allow customers to provide their total purchase at the end of our transaction.

 ## Features and Functionality
 1. Create Product - The user can create a product and set its properties such as its name, category, and price